dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/Checkbox.md

+﻿## Checkbox

-﻿The element to accept a choice input.
+The element to accept a choice input.

 [inset]